 In our minds, big choices are often equated to being hard choices.
 But Ruth highlights that small choices can be just as hard.
 And that they are hard because there is no best option.
 We weigh things up, we agonise over them, do the pro’s and con’s and at the end of the day each option is equally as good as the other.

-This is where Ruth encourages us to think of these alternatives as being “on a par”.
-If the option are on a par, then we create the reasons to do what we do.
+But Ruth encourages us to think of a fourth alternative.
+Being “on a par”.
+If the options are on a par, then we create the reasons to do what we do.
 And when we create reason we become the person who we really are and the author of our own lives.

 Alternatively, a clear and simple choice would lead to there being little thought being put into a decision because reasons are obvious.
 And so a world of easy choices would actually enslave us to reason.